 Manufacturing firms can no longer claim this benefit because it was repealed in this tax bill.

 Prior to the Tax Cuts and Job Act, business owners could deduct up to 50% of expenses they’d paid for business-related entertainment.
 No more: The new tax plan does away with deductions for entertainment expenses—with some exceptions.
 Buying food for a client at an event can still be deductible (the cost of the food, not the event).

 Unfortunately, that means a lot of business owners are going to have to start paying taxes on things like box seats and dinners out with clients.
 Or drop them from their business plans entirely.

 Another employee perk that used to be deductible were employee meals.
 Now, if you feed your staff on business premises, that food that was formerly 100% deductible under the former tax law is now only 50% deductible.
 By 2025, it won’t be deductible at all.

 This one is pretty straightforward—and one that a lot of small business owners are going to miss.
-Under the new Trump tax plan, business owners can no longer deduct the cost of providing employee parking, public transportation passes, and bike commute reimbursements.
+Under the Donald Trump tax plan, business owners can no longer deduct the cost of providing employee parking, public transportation passes, and bike commute reimbursements.

 Overall, you can expect the impact of Trump’s tax plan on your small business to be a mixed bag.
 That’s especially true for an overhaul like this, which completely rewrites many aspects of the tax code.
 You’ll probably end up finding that some things that may benefit your small business directly, especially if you’re a pass-through entity, and that other pieces, like deductions you’re used to taking, have disappeared.

 The most important thing to do to stay informed about how Trump’s tax plan will impact your business is to speak to your accountant.
 Keeping open those lines of communication with your tax team will help you find out which new credits and deductions you can take advantage of this year, and in the years to come.